 Skip to Content

-The Exercise and Sport Science major is ideal for you if you want a broad knowledge base in sport, coupled with practical, applied skills that will make you a sought-after employee in the health and fitness world.
+The Exercise and Sport Science major is ideal for you if you want a broad base in science coupled with knowledge and skills related to exercise and sport performance.

 Find out more about the Bachelor of Science parent structure

-With the Exercise and Sport Science major, you’ll study a broad range of subjects relating to sport and exercise like biomechanics, exercise physiology and training science.
+With the Exercise and Sport Science major, you’ll study a broad range of subjects relating to sport and exercise like biomechanics, exercise physiology, sport nutrition and sport and exercise psychology.
 Together, this foundation helps you understand how to enhance sport performance and improve health.

 Conduct your own sport performance investigation from finding the topic right through to selecting subjects, collecting data, analysing results, reporting and presenting.
 Students have done projects such as examining how caffeine affects performance, the connection between hydration and attention, and how things like heat and dietary interventions affect performance.